Pistonyx/Terminal_Danger_2D/README.md

 ---

 ## 🚀 Overview
 This project implements an "Escape Room" style adventure where players navigate through various locations, interact with NPCs, and solve items-based puzzles to progress.
-The engine is built with a focus on clean code principles, utilizing the **Command Pattern** to handle player actions and **GSON** for data-driven world building.
+The engine is built with a focus on clean code principles, utilizing the **Command Pattern** to handle player actions and **JSON** for data-driven world building.

 ---